-These strategies must be appropriately matched to and measure the learning outcomes for the programme/course.
+These strategies must be appropriately matched to the learning outcomes for the programme/course.
 CASE advises that the assessment methods used for the academic components of the programme/course reflect relevant aspects of the clinical or professional role of the competent practitioner and, wherever possible, are linked to practice.

 Examples of typical theoretical methods of assessment may include objective structured tests (OST, OSE or OSCE), multiple choice questions, case studies, essays, presentations, posters, portfolios, unseen examinations, open book examinations and on-line discussions.
 Peer or group assessment may be used where appropriate.
-Electronic assessment will be considered; however, it must demonstrate academic rigour for Level 7 programmes/courses.
+Online assessments, such as online time-limited assessments (OTLAs), will be considered; however, they must demonstrate academic rigour for Level 6 within year 3 of BSc programmes/courses.

 In the absence of evidenced exceptional/mitigating circumstances or equivalent, CASE permits two attempts at each assessment (a first attempt and one reassessment).
 CASE does not permit the use of compensation or condonement in relation to failed elements of assessment; all assessments must be passed.
-In addition, CASE does not support undefined assessment length, or 're-take' modules where a student has exhausted both first and reassessment opportunities on the first attempt at a given module.
+Education providers routinely permitting two or more reassessment attempts, compensation or condonement for students on BSc programmes/courses will be required to implement 'Special Regulations' for BSc ultrasound programmes/courses.
+In addition, CASE does not support 're-take' modules where a student has exhausted both first and reassessment opportunities on the first attempt at a given module.

 Simulation can be offered as a response to the challenge of ensuring consistent learning in clinical practice and has become increasingly attractive as an alternative education strategy in many settings.
 Simulators have a valuable role in giving the trainee exposure to specific scans and pathologies in a standardised setting, which enables the trainee to gain in confidence whilst learning to scan.
 Psychomotor skills can be developed in the safety of a classroom, and the trainee will be introduced to a wide range of scanning appearances to prepare them for real-life scanning.
 The use of simulators can never replace scanning performed in a clinical setting with patients and should therefore only be incorporated as an adjunct during training.
-Simulators and the use of 'live models' provide a method for giving feedback to the trainee during formative training and may also have a limited role within a summative assessment.
+Simulators provide a tool for giving feedback to the trainee during formative training and may also have a limited role within a summative assessment.
 This, however, should not substitute assessment in a real clinical situation that would include patient interaction, scanning, management of machine set-up and reporting.

 Clinically, the emphasis needs to be on the demonstration of competence.
-The number of scans completed and period of supervision needed to achieve this may vary considerably between different areas of practice and individual prior experience.
-For example, there may be some specialist areas where ultrasound is used infrequently (e.g. ultrasound-guided injection) for which a flexible or extended period of training may be required.
+The number of scans completed, and the period of supervision needed to achieve this, may vary between different areas of practice and individual students.
 Self-audit against an agreed standard is recommended to provide evidence that learning outcomes have been met.